Research Topics in Audiology

 Meister H, Wenzel F, Gehlen AK, Kessler J, Walger M. Static and dynamic cocktail party listening in younger and older adults [published online ahead of print, 2020 Jul 13].
 Hear Res.
 2020;395:108020

-The cochlear implant (CI) allows electrical stimulation of the auditory nerve.
-By means of a speech processor, the sound signals are converted into electrical signals and transmitted transcutaneously to the implant.
+The cochlear implant (CI) – an auditory neuroprosthesis- allows electrical stimulation of the auditory nerve.
+By means of a speech processor the sound signals are converted into electrical signals and transmitted transcutaneously to the implant.
 A CI is typically indicated for severe to profound hearing loss.

-Due to the limited transmission of natural acoustic features, the communication of persons provided with cochlear implants is subject to certain restrictions.
-However, cochlear implantation often results in good speech intelligibility and may even allow for communication using the telephone.
+Due to the limited transmission of natural acoustic features, the verbal communication of persons provided with cochlear implants is subject to certain restrictions.
+However, cochlear implantation often results in reasonable speech intelligibility and may even allow for communication using the telephone.
 Crucially, this is due to an adequate neuronal processing in the auditory cortex, which allows perception and use of speech features despite the reduced input signal.

 We also focus on speech recognition with competing talkers.
 These are especially demanding communication situations since information from different sound sources has to be processed.
 We are particularly interested in the questions of whether CI recipients are able to segregate different talkers based on voice cues (such as fundamental frequency) or the spatial distribution of the sound sources.
-The research projects are typically conducted in cooperation with partners from the cochlear implant industry in order to directly address clinically relevant issues.
+The research projects are typically conducted in cooperation with industry partners in order to directly address clinically relevant issues.